-- The area is subject to high groundwater, localised flooding and poor land drainage that will need to be resolved if development were to proceed. - The area is in close proximity to an established Business 2 zone industrial area and within the reverse sensitivity buffer of an identified intensive farming activity.
+- The area is subject to high groundwater, localised flooding and poor land drainage that will need to be resolved if development were to proceed. - The area is in close proximity to an established Business 2 zone industrial area.
 Appropriate interface treatments or other mitigation measures would need to be determined to manage development of any residential activities in this area to avoid any reverse sensitivity issues. - · The land is comprised of Class III versatile soils, which are valued for their productive capacity. - · There are two sites in this area that are identified as being potentially contaminated.

-Doyleston Area 2 - DOY A2
+Doyleston Area 2 - DOY 2